neuhofmo/neuhofmo.github.io/_drafts/2018-02-18-Chi-square-and-post-hoc-tests-in-Python.md

 print(f"Chi2 result of the contingency table: {chi2}, p-value: {p}")
 ```

-{% endhighlight %}

-Which return the $\chi^2$ statistic, the p-value, Degrees of Freedom and the expected distribution of the categories.
+Which return the $$\chi^2$$ statistic, the p-value, Degrees of Freedom and the expected distribution of the categories.
 We are mostly interested in the p-value*.

 In this case, the p-value = 1.27e-232, which seems pretty significant.
 But in which direction?
 Are the patients different from the control?
 Are the patients different from each other?